 Attribute designators allow a policy to specify an attribute value with a given category, identifier and data type.
-The PDP will then look for that value in the request, or elsewhere, if no matching values can be found in the request (see Attribute look-up).
+The PDP will then look for that value in the request, or elsewhere, if no matching values can be found in the request.